 To identify your needs, you may want to ask yourself who will be using the sofa and how often.
 Also consider the amount of people that will use it and where the sofa will be located.
 Here’s a guide to help you choose the ideal type of sofa fabric:

-LEATHER: This is a very popular choice for sofas.
+This is a very popular choice for sofas.
 There are different grades of leather to choose from, with genuine leather being the highest quality at a more expensive price point.
 If it fits in your budget, it can be a great investment piece.
 Good quality leather is incredibly durable, easy to clean and develops character over time.
 The only things you’ll need to watch out for is fading in direct sunlight and damage with sharp objects or pets’ claws.

-COTTON: This natural fiber will provide good resistance to fading, but is less resistant to soiling, wrinkling and fire.
-The durability of cotton upholsteries will depend on the weave count.
+This natural fiber will provide good resistance to fading, but is less resistant to soiling, wrinkling and fire.
+The durability of cotton sofa upholsteries will depend on the weave count.
 A tighter weave is a stronger, higher quality fabric choice.
 Canvas and damask weaves look nice, but tend to wear down faster and aren’t as easy to clean.

-LINEN: This sofa fabric is best for formal spaces or for households without children or pets.
+This sofa fabric is best for formal spaces or for households without children or pets.
 Linen is a delicate fabric that soils and wrinkles easily.
 If soiled, it’s normally recommended that the upholstery be professionally cleaned to avoid shrinking.
-While caring for linen is a bit more particular, it happens to resist fading well.
+While caring for a linen sofa is a bit more particular, it happens to resist fading well.

-FAUX LEATHER: This synthetic fabric is a popular choice for those who want the durability and look of leather at a less expensive price point.
+This synthetic fabric is a popular choice for those who want the durability and look of leather at a less expensive price point.

-MICROFIBER: This sofa fabric is a great choice for pet owners.
+Microfiber sofa fabric is a great choice for pet owners.
 Microfiber is a very fine polyester that is soft, durable and easy to clean.
 Since the fabric weave is extremely tight, pet hair, dust and lint do not stick or stay trapped in the sofa fabric—making upkeep incredibly simple.

-POLYESTER: This is one of the most common synthetic fabrics used for sofas.
+This is one of the most common synthetic fabrics used for sofas.
 It’s an affordable option that touts many benefits.
 It is wrinkle resistant, durable and easy to clean—making it a great upholstery choice for families with children.
 While the material may not sound exotic or glamorous, polyester sofas can be very stylish.

-CHENILLE: Chenille is a soft and elegant fabric that is surprisingly durable.
+Chenille is a soft and elegant fabric that is surprisingly durable.
 Tufted threads (from natural or synthetic fibers) give the fabric a soft, almost fuzzy texture that is very comforting.
 Even though this sofa fabric is durable and can last with heavy use, it is a high-maintenance choice.
 Chenille fabric sofas should be regularly vacuumed to remove dust, and any liquid spills may need professional cleaning.
 Since the threads are tufted, the fabric can be snagged by claws of cats or dogs.

 Sofa Seat Cushion Types